ehhwhat/playground2/README.md

 # Welcome to my playground

 Here you will find code examples that i have been messing around with.
-At the moment i have sections on...
+At the moment I have sections on...

 ### Vanilla JavaScript
 - Maths